bistoyek21-ric/StrikeForce/README.md

     ```
 3. Compile the project:
     ```sh
-    g++ main.cpp -o main -lws2_32
+    g++ main.cpp -o a -lsfml-graphics -lsfml-window -lsfml-system -lws2_32
     ```
 4. Run the executable:
     ```sh
     ./main
     ```

-You should do almost the same thing to run the server the only difference is between the name of folders and source files.
+You should do almost the same thing (but not linking sfml linkers) to run the server the only difference is between the name of folders and source files.

 Attention:\
     1. If you using windows you have to enter the linker -lws2_32 otherwise you shouldn't.\